liam-mei/watermyplantsandrew/README.md

 what is the best logic for the 3ids. how can this be helpful?

+How to use props.history.params w/ connected-react-router.

 ------------------------------
 actions still needed:

 notifications
-update phone number
+√update phone number
 log out
-Update plant
+√Update plant
+√Fetch water_schedule
-Fetch water_schedule
+√update water_schedule
 ------------------------
 issues:
+[]

+[]

-[] Register and Login get 304 code on submitHandler
+[√] Register and Login get 304 code on submitHandler
 Resolution:

 [√] 'redux-form-material-ui' - When imported to register gives error that files relating to redux-form-material-ui can not be found in node_modules.
 We are using yarn for this project and the docs for this dependency only list npm commands.
 Do some packages only run on npm or yarn?